 27 November 2019

-In connection with and as part of the extended program for the exhibition 'Learning by Doing: A Politics of Practice', SixtyEight Art Institute invited a small group to an artist-guided viewing of Arendse Krabbe's artwork commission for the meeting room of Alternativet [Alternative Party], located in Folketinget [the Danish Parliament] in Christiansborg palace.
+In connection with and as part of the extended programme for the exhibition 'Learning by Doing: A Politics of Practice', SixtyEight Art Institute invited a small group to an artist-guided viewing of Arendse Krabbe's artwork commission for the meeting room of Alternativet [Alternative Party], located in Folketinget [the Danish Parliament] in Christiansborg Palace.

-This special commission by the Folketingets Kunstudvalg [The Parliament's Art Committee] and Alternativet answers the latter's wish for an artwork to preside over their meeting room at Christiansborg, which is an established tradition for all parties in Folketinget at Christiansborg.
-According to the artist, '[Alternativet] were interested in an art piece that was process based, one including them in the process, and that the artwork should have a physical presence in the meeting room after the process ended'.
-In addition to insisting that they wanted the art piece to be made by a female artist and one with a political art practice.
+This special commission by the Folketingets Kunstudvalg [The Parliament's Art Committee] and Alternativet answers the latter's wish for an artwork to preside over their meeting room at Christiansborg, which is an established tradition for all parties.
+According to the artist, ""[Alternativet] were interested in an art piece that was process based, one including them in the process, and that the artwork should have a physical presence in the meeting room after the process ended," in addition to their wish that the art piece be made by a female artist with a political art practice.

-The result came out of a period of three weeks, where the artist (through a series of exchanges with Alterantivet) organized a meeting to be recorded on the key issue of 'ny politisk kultur' / 'new political culture' as part of her idea to 'weave a political discussion' and which took place on 18 May, 2017.
-The sound file was translated into a spectrogram to produce an image and became the material that Arendse Krabbe used to weave a tapestry in collaboration with the tapestry weaver Mona Lise Martinussen.
+The result came out of a period of three weeks, where the artist, through a series of exchanges with Alternativet, organized a meeting about the key issue of 'ny politisk kultur' / 'new political culture' as part of her idea to 'weave a political discussion' and which took place and was recorded on 18 May, 2017.
+The sound file was translated into a spectrogram to produce an image and became the material that Arendse Krabbe used to weave a tapestry in collaboration with the weaver Mona Lise Martinussen.
 The weaving started in June 2017 and the artwork was inaugurated in the Party meeting room in April 2019.